 It occurs due to poor storage conditions or preservation methods.
-By certain pests, atmospheric conditions (temperature, moisture, light etc.) are the reasons for the seed viability loss which leads to the excessive respiration of the food product.
+Some pests, atmospheric conditions (temperature, moisture, light etc.) are the reasons for the seed viability loss, which leads to the excessive respiration of the food product.

-It is a type of loss which ultimately leads to economic and monetary loss.
-It occurs by the following reasons like:
+It ultimately leads to economic and monetary loss due to the following reasons like:

 - Customer refusal to the retailer to buy a product